 A coalition of Irish American groups in New York's Suffolk County have joined in a campaign to raise funds for a memorial to the 1916 Easter Rising.

-Members of the local chapter of the Ancient Order of Hibernians, the Emerald Societies of…Continue
+Members of the local chapter of the Ancient Order of Hibernians, the Emerald Societies of the Suffolk County Police and Fire Departments and the Gerry Tobin…Continue

 Throughout Ireland's lovely and storied countryside, visitors can find magnificent religious sites that are a testament to Ireland's glorious and tragic history.
-Some of the best known include the Rock of Cashel, St. Kevin's Monastery at Glendalough, and the ancient…Continue
+Some of the best known include the Rock of Cashel, St. Kevin's Monastery at Glendalough, and the ancient university of Clonmacnoise.

 The W.B.Yeats Society of New York observed its 25th anniversary June 9 with a "Roast and Toast" of founder Andrew McGowan at the National Arts Club.
 The event also celebrated the 150th anniversary of the birth of William Butler Yeats, the immortal Irish poet and playwrite, who won the Nobel Prize for Literature in 1923.
 Yeats was born in Sandymount, Dublin, on June 13, 1865.